FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_configuration/t_st_create_delegated_administrator.md

 <span id="Create_role"></span>

-## Create <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> administrator role
+## Create {{< SecureTransport/advancedrouting  >}} administrator role

 For details on creating administrative roles, refer to <a href="../../../c_st_advancedaccountadministration/c_st_administrativeroles" class="MCXref xref">Administrative roles</a>.
-The <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> administrator role should be created with the same settings as a delegated administrator plus the selection of *Route Packages* as shown in the following table and figure.
+The {{< SecureTransport/advancedrouting  >}} administrator role should be created with the same settings as a delegated administrator plus the selection of *Route Packages* as shown in the following table and figure.

 <table>
    <thead>